Skip to main content

 By Angel Campa·Founder, CapVeri6 min read

 NNN in a lease means the tenant pays base rent plus three separate operating expense categories: property taxes, insurance, and CAM.
-Each N in the abbreviation stands for "net of" one of those categories — meaning the landlord receives rent that is net of those expenses because the tenant pays them directly.
+Each N in the abbreviation stands for "net of" one of those categories.
+The landlord receives rent that is net of those expenses because the tenant pays them directly.

 What does NNN mean in lease terms in practice?
 It means your monthly rent invoice has four line items, not one.
 And it means your actual occupancy cost changes year over year based on what the building actually spends on taxes, insurance, and maintenance.